aiidateam/aiida-website/docs/news/posts/2025-11-21-human-in-the-loop.md

 ## Installing and running

-In the top-level folder, add this pyproject.toml:
+In `aiida-blog-snippets/human-in-the-loop`, add this pyproject.toml:
 ```toml
 [build-system]
 requires = ["setuptools>=61.0"]